ethersync/ethersync/book/src/system-overview.md

 ## Text editor

-Text editors (with an installed Ethersync plugin) is what users most directly communicate with.
+Text editors (with an installed Teamtype plugin) is what users most directly communicate with.
 If they make a change to a file, the editor instantly communicates every single character edit to the daemon.

 The plugins also display other peoples' cursors in real-time.

 ## Daemon

-On each participant's computer, there's an Ethersync daemon, keeping the file's content in a data structure called "CRDT".
+On each participant's computer, there's an Teamtype daemon, keeping the file's content in a data structure called "CRDT".

 The daemon collects changes being communicated by the connected editor, and syncs them with other peers.
 If conflicts arise, because two edits happened at the same time, they will be resolved by the daemon automatically.